njvijay/CFNStack/README.md

   -s STACKNAME, --stack STACKNAME
                         Stack Name.
 It can be called with individual action also
+  -c CHANGESETNAME, --changesetname CHANGESETNAME
+                        Change Set name to be applied on stack to update -p PROFILE, --profile PROFILE
+                        AWS configure profile name to be used.
+If not provided, default profile will be used.
+This could be useful to use with federated IAM USER
 ```

 ### YAML file structure for cfnstack